babar-raza/package-descriptions/groupdocs.cloud/npm/GroupDocs.Conversion Cloud SDK for Node.js.md

 **Fixed Layout:** PDF, XPS
 **Markup:** HTM, HTML

-## Platform Independence

-GroupDocs.Conversion Cloud's platform independent document manipulation API is a true REST API that can be used from any platform.
-You can use it with any language or platform that supports REST, be it the web, desktop, mobile, or the cloud.
-The API integrates with other cloud services to provide you the flexibility you require for processing documents.
-It is suitable for the most types of businesses, documents, or content.

-## Getting Started
+## Getting Started with GroupDocs.Conversion Cloud SDK for Node.js

-You do not need to install anything to get started with GroupDocs.Conversion Cloud SDK for Node.js.
-Just create an account at [GroupDocs for Cloud](https://dashboard.groupdocs.cloud/#/apps) and get your application information.

 The complete source code is available at the [GitHub Repository](https://github.com/groupdocs-conversion-cloud/groupdocs-conversion-cloud-node).
-You can either directly use it in your project via source code or get nmpjs distribution (recommended).
+You can either directly use it in your project via source code or get NPM distribution `npm install groupdocs-conversion-cloud`.

-## Installation

-A package groupdocs-conversion-cloud is available at [npmjs.com](https://www.npmjs.com/package/groupdocs-conversion-cloud).
-You can install it with:
-`npm install groupdocs-conversion-cloud`

-Please follow the [installation](https://www.npmjs.com/package/groupdocs-conversion-cloud#installation) procedure and then run the following JavaScript code:
+Execute following snippet to load all supported conversion formats.

 ```js
 // load the module